JavaKoala/rush_job_mongoid/README.md

 ## Propshaft
 This gem uses propshaft, https://github.com/rails/propshaft, and uses a CDN for Bootstrap CSS https://www.jsdelivr.com/package/npm/bootswatch

-For the previous bundled CSS and sprockets frok from v1.5.0
+For the previous bundled CSS and sprockets fork from v1.5.0

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).